bimdata/documentation/src/viewer/examples/plan_annotations.md

 # Plan Annotations

-This *recipe* will show you how to create a plugin that use the annotation API to create, edit and delete annotations on a PDF plan.
+This example will show you how to create a plugin that use the annotation API to create, edit and delete annotations on a PDF plan.

 The plugin will be a button that you can click to add an annotation anywhere on a plan.